Mary Ward (nun): Legacy

 Although her ideas were suppressed, her work was not destroyed.
 Later congregations of women looked to her for inspiration.
 Her ideas and work revived gradually and developed, following the general lines of the first scheme.
 The second institute was at length approved as to its Rule by Pope Clement XI in 1703, and as an institute by Pope Pius IX in 1877.

 Ward was finally formally recognized as the founder of the two religious institutes by the Holy See in 1909.
 In 2002, the Congregation of Jesus was finally allowed to adopt the constitutions of the Jesuits, as well as the name she had originally intended for them.

-Ward was declared Venerable by Pope Benedict XVI on 19 December 2009, and he mentioned her the following year during his state visit to the United Kingdom.
+Ward's writings were approved by theologians on 20 April 1932.
+Ward was declared venerable by Pope Benedict XVI on 19 December 2009, and he mentioned her the following year during his state visit to the United Kingdom.

-By the twenty-first century, over 200 schools had been named after her and form a world-wide network.
+By the twenty-first century, over 200 schools had been named after her and they form a worldwide network.
 For the 400th anniversary of her birth in 1985, the Mary Ward Catholic Secondary School in Toronto was named after her.
 A Catholic elementary school in Niagara Falls, Ontario is also carries her name.
 Schools in Germany named for her include, the Maria-Ward-Schule in Landau and the St. Marien-Schulen in Regensburg.
 In addition, there is the private St Mary's School, Cambridge in England, Loreto Toorak (Mandeville Hall) in Melbourne and Loreto Kirribilli in Sydney.

 Her work is celebrated in an exhibit in the museum of the Bar Convent in York.

+Books about Mary Ward

+In 1932, the Catholic author Ida Friederike Görres, who was educated by the Mary Ward sisters (as they were known) and who spent two years as a novice with this order in Austria, wrote a book in German about Mary Ward; this was translated into English in 1939 and later into other languages.